bioperl/bioperl.github.io/howtos/Nexml.md

 ### Alignments and Sequences of arbitrary genotype

 NeXML is a robust standard and can represent wide-ranging types of data.
 NeXML allows `Bio::Phylo::Matrices::Matrix` objects (i.e. alignments) and `Bio::Phylo::Matrices::Datum` objects (i.e. sequences) to represent data that is not DNA, RNA, or Protein.
-We are working on an implementation that interconverts `Bio::Phylo` objects and BioPerl objects using [Jason's](http://www.bioperl.org/wiki/User:Jason) [Bio::PopGen::Population](https://metacpan.org/pod/Bio::PopGen::Population) model.
+We are working on an implementation that interconverts `Bio::Phylo` objects and BioPerl objects using Jason Stajich's [Bio::PopGen::Population](https://metacpan.org/pod/Bio::PopGen::Population) model.

 Related Modules
 ---------------